MichaelCurrin/dev-cheatsheets/cheatsheets/jekyll/plugins/custom.md

 ---
 title: Custom
-description: How to create a Jekyll plugin
+description: How to write and use a Jekyll plugin within a repo
 ---

 {% raw %}